What is your purpose?

 What forms of payment do you accept?

 Cash is preferred.
 Credit and debit is accepted with $20 minimum.
-No checks.
+Checks accepted ONLY from SCHOOLS for tours, payable to Morgan Sanger.

 I'm coming to see the ships with just my family.
 Do I need a reservation?